 Request for Proposal Timeline:

-All proposals in response to this RFP are due no later than <time and Date>.
+All proposals in response to this RFP should be executed in the English language and are due no later than <time and Date>.

 Evaluation of proposals will be conducted from <Date> until <Date>.
 If additional information or discussions are needed with any bidders during this two week window, the bidder(s) will be notified.